ambrop72/aprinter/README.md

 ### Heaters

-Each heater is identified with a one-character name and a number.
-In the configuration editor, the number may be omitted, in which case it is assumed to be zero.
-On the other hand, the firmware will assume the number 0 if a heater is specified in a heater-related command with just a letter.
-Typical heater names are B (bed), T/T0 (first extruder) and T1 (second extruder).

-To configure the setpoint for a heater and enable it, use `M104 <heater> S<temperature>`.
-For example: `M104 B S100`, `M104 T S220`, `M104 T1 S200`.
-To remove the setpoint (disabling the heater), set it to nan (or a value outside of the defined safe range): `M104 B Snan`.
+The firmware supports three types of heaters: extruder heaters, bed heaters and chamber heaters.
+These types are functionally equivalent, the only difference is that different M-commands are used.
+There may be any number of heaters of each type, and each heater has a number (>= 0) which identifies it within its type.
+The heater types and numbers are specified in the configuration editor.
+Note that heater numbers do not need to be assigned sequentially.
+Heaters are typically identified as `T<num>` (extruder heaters), `B<num>` (bed heaters) and `C<num>` (chamber heaters), e.g. in the output of `M105` (which prints the heater states) and in the parameters of `M116` (which waits for temperatures to be reached).

+To configure the setpoint for a heater and enable it, use `M104/M140/M141 P<heater_number> S<temperature_degC>`.
+The M-command depends on the heater type (extruder, bed and chamber respectively).
+For extuder heaters, `T<heater_number>` is also accepted as an alternative to `P`, for compatibility.
+If the heater number is not specified, 0 is assumed as the default.
+The heater will be turned off if the `S` parameter is missing, has the value `nan`, or the value is outside of the heater's safe range.

+For example:
+- `M104 S200` or `M104 P0 S200` or `M104 T0 S200` to set the setpoint of extruder heater #0 to 200 degC.
+- `M104 Snan` to turn off extruder heater #0.
+- `M140 S100` to set the setpoint of bed heater #0 to 100 degC.
+- `M141 S60` to set the setpoint of chamber heater #0 to 60 degC.

+The above commands also support the parameter `F`, which causes the setpoint to be changed immediately instead of going through motion planning.
+This is useful when changing the temperature during a print running from SD card.

-The command M116 can be used to wait for the set temperatures of heaters to be reached: `M116 <heater> ...`.
-For example: `M116 T0 T1 B`.
-Without any known heaters specified, the effect is as if all heaters with configured setpoints were specified.
+The command M116 can be used to wait for the set temperatures of heaters to be reached: `M116 <heater_type><heater_number> ...`.
+For example, `M116 T0 T1 B C` waits for extruder heaters #0 and #1, bed heater #0 and chamber heater #0.
+Note that with only the heater type and no number (e.g. `B`), heater #0 is assumed.
+Without any (configured) heaters specified, the effect is as if all heaters with configured setpoints were specified.
 The command will fail immediately if a heater which is explicitcly specified does not have a setpoint configured.

 The firmware detects thermal runaways, when the temperature falls outside the defined safe range.
 Upon runaway, the specific heater is automatically disabled, and an error message is generated.
-The command `M922` can be used to re-enable heaters which had experienced a thermal runaway.
+The command `M922` can be used to re-enable (all) heaters which had experienced a thermal runaway.
 Note, a heater being disabled due to a thermal runaway does not change its setpoint - this is implemented such to provide predictable semantics of M116.

-Optionally, heater-specific M-codes can be defined in the configuration editor.
-For example is M123 is configured for the heater `T1`, the command `M123 S<temperature>` is equivalent to `M104 T1 S<temperature>`.
-Note, `M104` itself may be configured as a heater-specific M-code.
-In this case `M104` may still be used to configure any heater, but if no heater is specified, it configures that particular heater.
-It is useful to configure `M140` as the heater-specific code for the bed, and `M104` for an only extruder.

-### Fans (or Spindles)
+### Fans

-Fans are identified in much the same way as heaters, with a letter and a number.
-For fans attached to extruders, the names T/T0/T1 are also recommended.
+Fans are configured with a fan number (>=0).
+This is similar as for heaters (but there are no fan types).

-A fan is turned on using `M106 <fan> S<speed_0_to_255>`.
-Turning off is achieved either by setting the speed to 0 or using `M107 <fan>`.
+A fan is controlled using `M106 P<fan_number> S<speed_0_to_255>`.
+If `P` is not specified, fan #0 is assumed.
+If `S` is not specified, full speed is assumed (`S255`).
+Setting the speed to zero (`S0`) turns off the fan.
+A fan can also be turned off using `M107 P<fan_number>` (the same applies about missing `P`).

-Much like heater-specific M-codes, one can have fan-specific M-codes for setting the speed of or turning off a fan.
-If there is only one fan, it is useful to use `M106` and `M107` themselves as heater-specific M-codes for the fan.

-You can also use this feature for simple PWM-control of spindles or anything else; for spindles you may map the on- and off-commands to M3 and M5 respectively.
+Like for heaters, the `F` parameter can be used to perform the change immediately instead of going through motion planning.

 ### Extruders